 isDone as two columns, holding the description of the task and wether the task is done or not.
 In Noodl, the Columns will be represented as properties on the Record node that can be used as inputs our outputs.

 Relations are an exception here.
-They can only be used through Queries and won't shop up as properties.
+They can only be used through Queries and won't shop up as properties on Record nodes.